 In 2018 the Company completed an update to the JORC Resource Estimate for hard rock resources for the Cleveland tin-copper and tungsten projects in Tasmania.
 The total contained tin within the revised 2018 JORC Resource Estimate increased by 15.8% and contained copper increased by 20.0%.
 There has been no change to the existing 2015 estimate for the tailings resource at Cleveland.
 The results for the 2018 hard rock resource estimate are reported in accordance with the JORC Code (2012).
-The significant upgrade in the revised JORC Resource Estimate for the Cleveland Project can be viewed in Table 1.
+The significant upgrade in the revised JORC Resource Estimate for the Cleveland Project can be viewed in our Resources Statement on page 10.